open-cogsci/osdoc/content/pages/manual/eyetracking/pygaze.md

 ## Function overview

-To initialize PyGaze in OpenSesame, insert the `pygaze_init` plug-in into your experiment.
+To initialize PyGaze in OpenSesame, insert the PYGAZE_INIT plugin into your experiment.
 Once you have done this, an `eyetracker` object will be available, which offers the following functions:

 %-- include: include/api/eyetracker.md --%